dtheofilopoulos/Magnetix/README.md

 You should be able to collect matching magnet links in torrent.db

 When torrent magnet links are present in torrent.db, magnet links will be passed on to transmission daemon.
 Transmission remote is required for this to work.
+If successful, torrent.db will be truncated.

 You can then add the script to a cronjob and let the magic happen.